pvgonzales/cmsc23-group5-uv3l-project/README.md

     - Administrators also have the ability to view all donor accounts for monitoring and management purposes. <br/>

 ## Installation guide
+    - To begin, make sure you have an android device to run the flutter app.
+Turn on developer options and USB debugging on your android device's setting.
+After that, connect your android device to your laptop/PC through a usb connector.
+Once the device is connected, choose 'transfer files/photos' once it popped up on your android device's screen.
+Clone the necessary file for the flutter app on you computer and type 'flutter run' in the terminal.
+It will automatically connect on your device and the flutter app will then open.

 ## How to use
 **User Registration and Authentication**